An appealing collection of 40 original duets for grades 1 - 5 (8 of each grade) by UK Composer and Saxophone specialist Keri Degg.

 '40 Graded Saxophone Duets' Grades 1-5 for flexible Saxophone Duet (either 2 equal saxes, or Eb/Bb combination as separate Bb part included) by UK Composer and Saxophone specialist Keri Degg.

 New for Summer 2013, this invaluable collection of forty original duets provides creative fuel for students and teachers alike.
 With eight duets of each grade (1 to 5) and with a multitude of styles (ranging from swing, ragtime, contemporary, baroque, ballad, rock and more) it's guaranteed to liven up your learning!
-We also offer this publication in PDF Email delivery option (just select the option from the drop down box and we'll email you your PDF file within 48 hours, and usually far less).
+We also offer this publication as a 'hard' copy (printed, posted edition).

 As an additional aid, we introduce 'Eye-nStein' a helpful little icon who appears mainly in the first half of the book.
 He warns of pontential impending danger ahead; maybe where a specific fingering must be used or a large interval leap.
 As you learn to think for yourself and look ahead you will see less and less of him.....